Ai-droid/Transfer_Learning_Vgg16/README.md

 Loading the model created.ipynb

-Ping me at linkedin- linkedin.com/in/abhinav-sharma-31b3b3144
+Ping me on - linkedin.com/in/abhinav-sharma-31b3b3144